tracel-ai/burn/burn-book/src/guide/model.md

 You can also change backend during runtime, for instance to compute training metrics on a cpu backend while using a gpu one only to train the model.
 In our example, the backend in use will be determined later on.

-Next, we need to instanciate the model for training.
+Next, we need to instantiate the model for training.

 ```rust , ignore
 #[derive(Config, Debug)]